QianyangWang/PyCUP/README.md

 ## v 0.1.7 Update

-A new superior algorithm MOMFO (multi-objective moth-flame optimizer)  based on archive and crowding distance non-domination sort, and its elite-opposition improved version (EO-MOMFO) have been designed and provided in the new version.
+1. A new superior algorithm MOMFO (multi-objective moth-flame optimizer)  based on archive and crowding distance non-domination sort, and its elite-opposition improved version (EO-MOMFO) have been designed and provided in the new version.
 The elite opposition mechanism was modified based on the concept of non-domination and was embedded for updating the flame population of MOMFO.
 The implemented MOMFO has a similar principle as the current literature, although with some differences in details, while the elite-opposition version is original in this package.
+1. A "Mode" variable for MFO and MOMFO for switching the flame updating mechanism has been provided.
+A "Mode" value of 0 is for Mirjalili's original version, while a "Mode" value of 1 (default) is my modification.
+Details about the differences will be given in the upcoming algorithm introduction documentations.

 ## What does it have